 top of page

-TAP is in need of a community center to provide essential economic, health, and social needs to the local Tibetan population, as well as help to preserve and educate others on Tibetan culture.
+TAP is in need of a culture center to provide essential economic, health, and social needs to the local Tibetan population, as well as help to preserve and educate others on Tibetan culture.

 Project Objectives